ocroquette/gradle-extools/README.md

 }
 ```

-For this to work, you will need to set the URL of the extool repository a property, typically in gradle.properties:
+For this to work, you will need to set the URL of the extools repository a property, typically in gradle.properties:

 ```
 extools.repositoryUrl=file:/...